underpostnet/engine/src/client/public/nexodev/docs/references/Deploy custom instance to K8S.md

   code   INSTANCE_CODE=FOREST
 ```

-Each per-instance env file is seeded from the template's env file, so
+Each per-instance env file is built from the canonical template file, so
-operator-owned keys (API keys, memory limits) are inherited and only the declared
+operator-owned keys (API keys, memory limits) are inherited and only fields owned
-keys are rewritten.
-All instances keep pointing at the **shared** parent gRPC
+by the project builder are rewritten.
+All instances keep pointing at the
-service — content is authored once and served to every variant.
+**shared** parent gRPC service — content is authored once and served to every
+variant.

 ### Routing